 Ways to Score Your Own Vintage Linens

 Instead, I’ve had some success finding them at thrift stores, vintage shops and flea markets.
 Depending on the size, pattern, and condition of the sheet, you can expect to pay anywhere between $7-$18 per sheet.

-If driving around town in search of the perfect pattern isn’t your idea of a good time, I highly recommend visiting Etsy, where store owners have done all of the work for you.
-It just so happens that I have my own shop where I’m destashing some of my own vintage finds!
-Please check it out and let me know what you think of my finds!
+If driving around town in search of the perfect pattern isn’t your idea of a good time, I highly recommend visiting Etsy.
+There you’ll find that the store owners have done all of the work for you.
+The fabric is handpicked, cleaned and shows up at you door.
+What’s not to love?

 Do you have other ideas for reusing vintage bed linens and fabrics?
 Let me know in the comments below!